 Is there anything else I need to consider?

-It is essential that the packaging has been designed in accordance with the Video Recordings (Labelling) Regulations 2012.
-We offer some further information here but recommend you obtain your own legal advice regarding these Regulations.
+It is essential that the packaging is designed in accordance with the Video Recordings (Labelling) Regulations 2012.
+We offer further information here but recommend you obtain your own legal advice regarding these Regulations.

 It is not necessary to submit packaging for VPRC approval where the key art, key text and display of classification symbols and statements required by the labelling regulations remains unchanged from a previously approved version, provided the following course of action is followed:

-The rights holder of a work will need to ascertain from their records that packaging has previously been approved and email firstname.lastname@example.org to this effect.
-If we do not receive such notification via email, we will assume that the work is still pending packaging approval and no final certificate will be issued.
+The rights holder can show from their records that packaging has previously been approved and email email@example.com to this effect.
+If we do not receive such notification via email, we will assume that the DVD/Blu-ray is still pending packaging approval and no final age rating will be issued.

-If the final category of the DVD/Blu-ray is not yet known then the most likely category should be represented and then changed once the work is classified.
+If the final age rating of the DVD/Blu-ray is not yet known then the most likely category should be represented and then changed once the content is classified.